 adolescent, & family therapy

-As parents, we sometimes lie awake at night, worrying about our children’s happiness, or safety, or well-being.
-Watching them go through emotional ups and downs, pulling away from us, or struggling silently can leave us feeling helpless and unsure of how to reach them.
+As parents, we sometimes lie awake at night worrying about our children’s happiness, safety, or well-being.
+We watch them go through emotional ups and downs, pull away from us, or struggle silently.
+We’re left feeling helpless and unsure of how to support them.
 The changes during adolescence can impact the whole family, with strained communication, or when emotions run high.
 The closeness we once felt feels lost or out of reach.
 Family therapy offers a space where we can come together, not to fix one person, but to talk about hard things and reconnect.

 Family therapy can offer a honest place to better understand each other, rebuild connection, and explore ways to soften rigid boundaries.
 We’ll explore ways to shift out of negative cycles, and lean into our strengths.
 Through small but meaningful changes, we can start to repair the relationship, and find new ways of being together that feel more open, trustworthy, and aligned.